yveszb38/docs/pages/learn/develop/runtime.md

 ```

 ### Using DNS resolvers in your container
-In the resin.io host OS [dnsmasq][dnsmasq-link] is used to manage DNS since resinOS 1.1.2.
+In the {{ $names.company.lower }} host OS [dnsmasq][dnsmasq-link] is used to manage DNS since {{ $names.os.lower }} 1.1.2.
 This means that if you have dnsmasq or other DNS resolvers such as [bind9](http://www.bind9.org/) running in your container, it can potentially cause problems because they usually try to bind to `0.0.0.0` which interferes with the host dnsmasq.
 To get around this you need to add `bind-interfaces` to your dnsmasq configuration in your container, or make sure your server only binds to external IPs, and there shouldn't be conflicts anymore.

 ## Storage